centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/monitoring-with-snmp-traps.md

 * None: nothing to do; the trap is sent as normal;
 * Real-Time: with this option, a trap sent with a current downtime, the service state is not updated;
-* History: option used to not acknowledge a trap snmp concerning a past event during a downtime.
+* History: option used to not acknowledge an snmp trap concerning a past event during a downtime.